 I think the world of the FBI.

-I have friends in the FBI, I had family in the FBI, family all over law enforcement.
+I had family all over law enforcement.

-And he's like, the FBI's back in the middle of it when we were handed the Hillary Clinton email investigation, the director said to me, You know you're totally screwed, right?
+When we were handed the Hillary Clinton email investigation, the director said to me, you know, you're totally screwed, right?

-And he goes, Oh, those were the good old days.
+And he goes, oh, those were the good old days.

-Then he goes on to the FBI agents are experts at interviewing people and quickly dispatching leads to their colleagues around the world to follow up with additional interviews, unless limited in some way by the Trump administration.
+Then he goes on to how the FBI agents are experts at interviewing people and quickly dispatching leads to their colleagues around the world to follow up with additional interviews, unless limited in some way by the Trump administration.

 Well, it was the Democrats that said they wanted limited scope.